alexbyk/perl-evo/README.md

 # Evo - the next generation component-oriented development framework [![Build Status](https://travis-ci.org/alexbyk/perl-evo.svg?branch=master)](https://travis-ci.org/alexbyk/perl-evo)

+# INSTALLATION

+    cpanm Evo

+This module ships with optional C parts for performance.
+You can avoid installing them by providing PUREPERL_ONLY environmental variable

+    PUREPERL_ONLY=1 cpanm Evo

 # DESCRIPTION

 This framework opens new age of perl programming